 Let’s look at an example:

-Say you want to convert C$120,000 into Pounds Stelring and move it to your UK bank account.
+Say you want to convert C$120,000 into Pounds Sterling and send it to your UK bank account.

-Getting a good exchange rate should be your priority.
+It’s why getting a great exchange rate should be your priority.

-You should find money transfer companies are more competitive than the banks – otherwise they shouldn’t exist.
+Money transfer companies are more competitive than the banks – otherwise they wouldn’t exist.

 Choosing a money transfer company

 Choosing a money transfer company can be confusing.

 On the surface, they might all sound the same.

 These days, a lot of the names you see around are really just ‘apps’.